SamiPerttu/FsMap3/docs/UserGuide.md

   * **Zoom Tool**.
 Select the center of the area you want to zoom into and drag to choose the size of the area.
 Mouse wheel controls the **Z** coordinate.

   * **Mutate Tool**.
-The mutate tool can be used in *2x2* and *mosaic* views.
+The mutate tool can be used in *quad* and *mosaic* views.
 Clicking on a view, mutated copies of it appear in the other views.
 Keep clicking on your favorite and it will (hopefully) evolve into something super impressive.

+  * **Jolt Tool**.
+Click on a view to mutate it according to the current mutation mode.

 * **View Coordinates**.
 At the bottom of the control panel is the view info box where the coordinates of the view in focus are displayed.
 A view always shows a square slice of the texture in the XY plane, with positive **X** pointing right, positive **Y** pointing down, and **Z** being constant.
 The **Z** axis is depth and increases toward the screen.